Kian-F/project1/README.md

 - Screenshots

 # Introduction
-This project is a web app that allows users(agents) to create an account and add their clients' s(football players) to the database.
-The other users can see a list of the players and their details.
+A web app that allows users(agents) to create an account and add their clients' s(football players) with their market value, current club, position, etc to the database.
+The other users can see a detailed list of the players and sort the list.
 It utilizes thesportsdb API.
 ### [Live Site - hosted on Heroku](https://simple-transfer-market.herokuapp.com/).

 ## How to get started